gateio/gateapi-php/docs/Api/SpotApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$order_id = '12345'; // string | Order ID returned, or user custom ID(i.e., `text` field).
-Operations based on custom ID can only be checked when the order is in orderbook.
-When the order is finished, it can be checked within 1 hour after the end of the order.
-After that, only order ID is accepted.
+$order_id = '12345'; // string | The order ID returned when the order was successfully created or the custom ID specified by the user's creation (i.e. the `text` field).
+Operations based on custom IDs can only be checked in pending orders.
+Only order ID can be used after the order is finished (transaction/cancel)
 $currency_pair = 'BTC_USDT'; // string | Specify the transaction pair to query.
 If you are querying pending order records, this field is required.
 If you are querying traded records, this field can be left blank.
-$account = 'cross_margin'; // string | Specify operation account.
-Default to spot ,portfolio and margin account if not specified.
-Set to `cross_margin` to operate against margin account.
-Portfolio margin account must set to `cross_margin` only
+$account = 'spot'; // string | Specify query account.

 try {
     $result = $apiInstance->getOrder($order_id, $currency_pair, $account);